cjens/Getting-and-Cleaning-Data-Course-Project/README.txt

 In my Github account (https://github.com/cjens) you can see the following files:

 1. The 'clean' r-script (run-analysis.r) that was used to generate finaldata.txt.
 There are no explanations in my script as I wrote them in the codebook instead.
-The codebook covers everythihng.
+The codebook covers everything.

 2. An extensive codebook (project.md) written in markdown, that also embeds the chunks of script with the accompanying explanations to the script chunks.
 At the end of the codebook after the explained script the metadata is listed.
 This metadata explains the content of the variables in finaldata.txt whereas the first part of the codebook explains all the steps necessary to get from the raw data files to the cleaned data file.